 A big and increasing swath of working Americans are dipping into their retirement funds for purposes other than retirement.

-Our Los Angeles Chapter 7 bankruptcy lawyers know this is often financially disastrous for a number of reasons – not the least of which is not having adequate savings for when you reach old age.
+Our Woodland Hills Chapter 7 bankruptcy lawyers know this is often financially disastrous for a number of reasons – not the least of which is not having adequate savings for when you reach old age.
 This could force you to work longer at a time when your body and mind are not what they once were‚ which could be compounded by the fact that industries evolve rapidly‚ and certain skills may no longer be marketable.

 This is not to mention the fact that the tax penalties you pay to do this are often severe – meaning you actually lose a lot of money when you cash out early.